 Mammoth Hot Springs

 Mammoth Hot Springs was the first big sight on my list.
-I’m glad we decided to get here early because they were doing road work and had a lane closed.
+I am glad we decided to get here early because they were doing road work and had the lane closed.
 We were stopped for at least 20 minutes but thankfully since there were so few cars in line, we were able to get through quickly enough.

 There are upper and lower terrace boardwalks.
 We started with the upper boardwalk which includes the Main Terrace, Jupiter Terrace, Mound Terrace, Mound Spring, Minerva Terrace, and Cleopatra Terrace.

-Limestone in Mound Terrace in Mammoth Hot Springs
+White limestone in Mound Terrace in Mammoth Springs

 White surfaces on the travertine terraces are caused by hot water dissolving limestone as it rises through the rock layers.
 These colorful formations come from thermophiles – heat-eating bacteria and algae.